How To Clean Windowsills And Window Tracks

-- First, wipe the windowsills with a dry microfiber cloth to remove any dust.
-If you still have residue left, you can move on to the following steps.
+- Wipe the windowsills with a dry microfiber to remove dust.

-- In a spray bottle, mix a few drops of dishwashing liquid with warm water.
+- Mix a few drops of dishwashing liquid with warm water in a spray bottle.

 How to Clean Window TracksEven if you never open your windows, dirt, dust and dead insects will find a way into your window tracks.
 Because of this, you should make cleaning the tracks a part of your housekeeping agenda during your fall or spring cleaning.